Author Guidelines

 Authors

-Authors’ first and last names should be written with only the first letter capitalized.
+Authors’ first and last names should be written in full, with only the first letter capitalized.
 ORCID IDs of all authors must be provided.
 Affiliations should be written from general to specific, including city, postal code, and country.
-The corresponding author’s telephone and fax numbers must be stated.
+The corresponding author's e-mail address must be provided.

 Example: